thavlik/vpn-operator/README.md

   name: my-vpn
   namespace: default
   labels:
-  # You can optionally specify a label so that Masks
+  # You can optionally specify a label so that Masks have the ability
-  # have the ability to select this service at the
-  # exclusion of others.
+  # to select this service at the exclusion of others.
     vpn.beebs.dev/provider: my-example-vpn-label
 spec:
-  # In this example, the contractual terms with NordVPN
+  # In this example, the contractual terms with NordVPN allows up to
-  # allows up to six devices to be active simultaneously.
-  # This field is mandatory.
-You shouldn't attempt to
+  # six devices to be active simultaneously.
+This field is mandatory.
-  # create an obscene number of connections.
-Always set
+  # You shouldn't attempt to create an obscene number of connections.
-  # it to sane value for your purposes.
+  # Always set it to sane value for your purposes.
   maxSlots: 6

   # Corresponds to the above Secret's metadata.name
   secret: my-vpn-credentials

-  # The controller will attempt to verify that the
+  # The controller will attempt to verify that the VPN credentials
-  # VPN credentials are correct and the service works.
-  # It will do this by injecting the Secret's data as
+  # are correct and the service works.
+It will do this by injecting
-  # environment variables into a gluetun container and
+  # the Secret's data as environment variables into a gluetun container
-  # probing an IP service until it returns something
+  # and probing an IP service until it returns something different from
-  # different from the initial/unmasked IP address.
+  # the initial/unmasked IP address.
   # Note: all of these fields are optional.
   verify:
     # Set to true to bypass credentials verification.
+This will allow
+    # the structure of the Secret to by anything you want, but the
+    # Provider will immediately enter the Active phase without truly
+    # knowing if the credentials are ready to use.
     skip: false

     # Amount of time that can elapse before verification is failed.